Dates & Announcements

 Holmstead School prohibits acts of harassment, intimidation or bullying.
 Holmstead School believes that all students are entitled to work and study in a school-related environment that is free of harassment, intimidation and bullying.
 Our mission is based on a philosophy of deep respect for the inherent worth of each individual, regard for the environment, and belief in the capacity for personal change.
 We commit ourselves to forming relationships with people so that each person may experience a sense of belonging, dignity and hope.
 It is through relationships that students and staff grow in self-understanding and self-esteem.
 Each person has the right to self-determination.
 Therefore, a safe and civil environment in school is necessary for our students to fulfill this mission and to learn and achieve high academic standards.
 Harassment, intimidation or bullying, like other disruptive or violent behaviors, is conduct that disrupts both a student’s ability to learn and our ability to educate students in a safe environment, and therefore will not be tolerated.

 Incorporated into the school day is a one-hour required class called recreational arts, in which students fulfill physical education mandates and participate in organized activities.
 These include physical education, yearbook, art, music instruction, and the school newspaper.
-Field trips, which vary from the educational to the recreational, are offered periodically.
+Field trips, which vary from educational to recreational, are offered periodically.

 Holmstead School complies with Section 504 of the Rehabilitation Act of 1973, which prohibits discrimination by reason of race, color, creed, or national origin.